Academic Policies & Standards

 Academic Dismissal

-When failing to comply with the conditions set forth by the Academic Standards Committee while on academic notice returning from academic suspension, the student shall be dismissed from the University and immediately dropped from enrollment in all classes.
+When failing to comply with the conditions set forth by the Academic Standards Committee while on academic notice returning from academic suspension, the student shall be dismissed from the university and immediately dropped from enrollment in all classes.
 A registration hold shall be placed on the student’s record.

-The student may not re-enroll at the University or submit a Petition for Academic Dismissal Review for a minimum of one full calendar year from the date of academic dismissal.
+The student may not re-enroll at the university or submit a Petition for Academic Dismissal Review for a minimum of one full calendar year from the date of academic dismissal.
 During this calendar year, the student may also be required to attend another institution and complete 18 credits with at least a 2.5 GPA.
-Upon review by both the Academic Support Committee and the Academic Standards Committee, a decision will be rendered as to whether or not, and under what conditions, the student may re-enroll at the University
+Upon review by both the Academic Support Committee and the Academic Standards Committee, a decision will be rendered as to whether or not, and under what conditions, the student may re-enroll at the university.

-Any student who returns to the University after being dismissed will be placed on academic notice returning from academic dismissal and will be required to follow the academic plan outlined by the Academic Standards Committee.
+Any student who returns to the university after being dismissed will be placed on academic notice returning from academic dismissal and will be required to follow the academic plan outlined by the Academic Standards Committee.

 Academic Notice Returning from Academic Dismissal